Scottish regiment

-A Scottish regiment is any regiment (or similar military unit) that at some time in its history has or had a name that referred to Scotland or some part thereof, and adopted items of Scottish dress.
-These regiments were created after the Acts of Union in 1707 between England and Scotland, either directly serving Britain during its various wars, or as part of the military establishments of Commonwealth countries.
-Their "Scottishness" is no longer necessarily due to recruitment in Scotland nor any proportion of members of Scottish ancestry.
+Scottish regiments are military units which at some point during their existence have had a form of connection with Scotland.
+Though the military history of Scotland dates back to the era of classical antiquity, the first organised Scottish military units were formed in the Middle Ages, mostly to serve in the Anglo-Scottish Wars or the Hundred Years' War.
+Numerous Scottish units also fought in the Wars of the Three Kingdoms, and during the 1660 Stuart Restoration the Scots Army was established as the army of the Kingdom of Scotland.

-Traditionally, Scottish regiments cultivate a reputation of exceptional fierceness in combat and are often given romantic portrayals in popular media.
-Within Scotland itself, regiments of the Scottish Lowlands did not adopt as distinctively "Scottish" (specifically Scottish Highland) uniforms until the late Victorian Era and even then the kilt, that most distinctive aspect of the Highland soldier, was not adopted wholesale.
+As a result of the Acts of Union 1707, the Scots Army was merged with the English Army to form the British Army, which contained numerous prominent Scottish regiments.
+Several Scottish regiments were also raised by the armies of the British Empire, including the Australian Army, Canadian Army and South African Army.
+Two Union army regiments which served in the American Civil War also cultivated a "Scottish" identity.
+Scottish regiments often adopt elements of the culture of Scotland, including bagpipes, kilts, feather bonnets and the Glengarry.
+Scottish regiments and in particular Highland regiments, made a significant contribution to the military expansion, history and maintenance of the British Empire in the 19th and 20th centuries.

 History

 Lowland regiments

-These generally predate the more widely known Highland regiments (see below).
+These generally pre-date the more widely known Highland regiments (see below).
 The senior Lowland regiment was the Royal Scots (the Royal Regiment) which dates from 1633.
 The Royal Scots Fusiliers and the King's Own Scottish Borderers were subsequently raised in 1678 and 1689 respectively.
 Throughout the 17th, 18th and most of the 19th centuries these Scottish regiments served widely and with distinction.
-They did not however differ significantly in appearance or public perception from the bulk of the line infantry of the British Army.
-In 1881 the introduction of the Cardwell system of reforms provided the opportunity to adopt a modified form of Scottish dress for the Lowland regiments.
+They did not, however, differ significantly in appearance or public perception from the bulk of the line infantry of the British Army.
+In 1881, the introduction of the Cardwell system of reforms provided the opportunity to adopt a modified form of Scottish dress for the Lowland regiments.
 Comprising doublets and tartan trews this gave the Lowlanders a distinctive identity, separate from their English, Welsh, Irish and Highland counterparts.
 At the same time, the absence of kilts (except for pipers) and the substitution of Kilmarnock bonnets for feather bonnets prevented confusion between Lowlanders and their Highland counterparts.
 The Cameronians (Scottish Rifles) was created at the same time from the merging of two existing numbered regiments.